Who We Are

 And to live by the Girl Scout Law.

 I will do my best to be

 - GSCO is a chartered council of the national organization Girl Scouts of the USA.

 - Through membership in the World Association of Girl Guides and Girl Scouts (WAGGGS), we are part of a worldwide family of more than 10 million girls and adults in 144 countries.

-- WAGGGs owns four World Centers: Pax Lodge in London, England; Our Chalet in Adelboden, Switzerland; Our Cabana in Cuernavaca, Mexico; Sangam in Pune, India.
+- WAGGGs owns five World Centers: Pax Lodge in London, England; Our Chalet in Adelboden, Switzerland; Our Cabana in Cuernavaca, Mexico; Sangam in Pune, India; Kusafiri in Africa.